There are no howlers quite as hilarious as anti-Masonic howlers.

 The double-headed eagle is the principal symbol of the 33rd degree of the Scottish Rite.
 It is not, as is mistakenly referred to in Brown’s text concerning the tattoo on Mal’akh’s chest, using his nipples as the bird’s eyes, a “double-headed phoenix.”
 The legendary phoenix, rising from the ashes, as described in Greek (and earlier) mythology, is not what depicted here at all.

 Rather, the symbol comes from an early European rite of degrees called the Order of the Royal Secret, from which the Scottish Rite descended in 1801.
 The Royal Secret’s most advanced degree was called “The Knight of the White and Black Eagle.”
 The French Masonic authority that issued a patent (a document that authorizes the formation of new chapters) in 1761 was called the Council of the Emperors of the East and West.
 They used the double-headed eagle as a heraldic device (like a logo) on their documents, and it is believed they had appropriated the imagery from the period of the division of the Roman Empire into an eastern and western empire under the Byzantine emperors.
-The image of the double-headed eagle also appears in heraldry of the Holy Roman Empire, Germany, Austria, Russia, Armenia, Albania, Serbia and many others.
+The image of the double-headed eagle also appears in heraldry of the Holy Roman Empire (see image at right), Germany, Austria, Russia, Armenia, Albania, Serbia and many others.
 It also appears as a symbol of the Greek Orthodox Church.